AlbertaSat/ex3_software/README.md

 Scripts to run various sections of the software together can be found in the [scripts](./scripts) directory.

-(For now) These scripts use bash and gnome-terminal which is are the standard shell and terminal shipped with Ubuntu systems.
+(For now) These scripts use bash which is a standard shell, and tmux which is a terminal multiplexer available on most operating systems (e.g. `sudo apt install tmux`).

 ### Running all components needs for a tall-thin demo of the Command Message Uplink